 Summer Palace: The most impressive of the surviving Chinese imperial gardens is very close to Tsinghua University.
 It is a recreational complex of lakes, greenery and palaces providing one of Beijing's most tranquil attractions.

 Badaling Great Wall: It is listed as a World Cultural Heritage site by the UN.
 It is 11km beyond Juyongguan Pass and 60km north of Beijing, Badaling Great Wall, which means, "giving access to every direction," is the best preserved section of the Great Wall in China.
-The wall, as the witness of history, today serves as the friendship bridge between the Chinese people and people from other countries.
+The wall, as the witness of history, today serves as the friendship bridge between the Chinese people and people from other countries/regions.

 Beihai Park: This former imperial garden-turned-public park is not just a site of outstanding beauty, but home to many sightseeing favorites, like the White Pagoda and the Nine-Dragon Wall.